Skip to content

 Event-driven repository automation defined in Markdown and compiled to GitHub Actions, with defense-in-depth security and zero-secret-access agent containers.

-Developers write a Markdown file with YAML frontmatter and natural-language instructions. gh aw compile produces a .lock.yml — the executable GitHub Actions workflow.
-Only the Markdown file is hand-edited; the lock file is generated and committed alongside it (GitHub Blog).
+You write a Markdown file with YAML frontmatter and natural-language instructions. gh aw compile produces a .lock.yml — the GitHub Actions workflow that runs.
+You edit only the Markdown file by hand; the lock file is generated and committed alongside it (GitHub Blog).

 The frontmatter declares: